tblautenberg/Pod-Kicker/README.md

-🚀 Pod Kicker
+Pod Kicker
-Pod Kicker is a lightweight web server written in Go, designed to automatically restart existing Kubernetes deployments whenever a new image is pushed to Docker Hub.
+Pod Kicker is a lightweight Go-based web server designed to automatically restart Kubernetes deployments when a new container image is pushed to Docker Hub.

-🔧 Prerequisites
+Overview
+When integrated into your CI/CD pipeline, Pod Kicker listens for webhook events from Docker Hub and triggers a rollout restart of the specified deployment in your Kubernetes cluster.

+Requirements
-To get Pod Kicker working, make sure the following are in place:
+To use Pod Kicker, ensure the following:

-GitHub Actions CI/CD pipeline
-Your application’s GitHub repository should include a workflow that builds and pushes your Docker image to Docker Hub.
+A GitHub Actions workflow configured to build and push your Docker image to Docker Hub.
-🐙⚙️

-Webhook on Docker Hub
-Configure a webhook to trigger when a new image is pushed.
+A Docker Hub webhook configured to send a POST request to Pod Kicker when a new image is pushed.
-🔁🐳

-That's all it takes! 🎉

-📦 Running Pod Kicker in Kubernetes
-You can run Pod Kicker in your Kubernetes cluster in one of two ways:

-Build your own image
-Clone the repo and build your own Docker image — customize as needed.

-Use the latest pre-built image
+Usage
+Pod Kicker can be run inside Kubernetes either by building your own Docker image or by using the latest pre-built image available at:
-Pull the latest from: XXXXXXXXX
+XXXXXXXXX
-🧪

-Pod Kicker listens on port 8450 by default.
+By default, the server listens on port 8450 and currently supports a single POST endpoint:

-🔁 Available Endpoint
+Kopiér
+Rediger
-POST /KickThatPod
+/KickThatPod
-Triggers a rollout restart of the target deployment.

-More endpoints coming soon! 😺
+Additional endpoints and features are planned for future releases.

-🔐 RBAC Permissions
+Permissions
-Make sure your Pod Kicker deployment has the necessary RBAC permissions to restart deployments within your cluster.
+Ensure the Pod Kicker deployment has the necessary RBAC permissions to restart deployments.
+At a minimum, it requires get, list, and patch permissions on deployments in the relevant namespaces.

-You’ll need to grant it access to:

-get, list, and patch on deployments in the appropriate namespace.

-📄 License
-MIT — feel free to use, modify, and contribute! 🤘
+Let me know if you'd like a sample Kubernetes deployment manifest or RBAC configuration to go with this.